 When to make a SORN (Statutory Off Road Notification)

-Every vehicle registered in Great Britain must be taxed if used or kept on a public road.
-Your vehicle must have a SORN (Statutory Off Road Notification) in force and be kept off-road if its not taxed.
+Your vehicle must have a SORN (Statutory Off Road Notification) in force and be kept off-road if its not taxed and insured.
 You will face enforcement action if you have not made a SORN.

 When SORN is needed